About this group

 Holiday insurance with prostate cancer

-As with other forms of cancer, those diagnosed with prostate cancer may find it difficult or more expensive to get travel insurance.
+As with other forms of cancer, those diagnosed with prostate cancer may find it difficult or more expensive to get travel insurance from mainstream companies.
+Our travel insurance can cover any condition.

 Prostate Cancer UK has produced a fact sheet about travel that is worth reading.

-It suggests shopping around for quotes from mainstream insurers as well as specialists and brokers.
-It also says to make sure you registered for a European Health Insurance Card (EHIC), which doesn't cover all treatment but does give you access to some care in state hospitals.
+It says you should register for a European Health Insurance Card (EHIC), which doesn't cover all treatment but does give you access to some care in state hospitals.

 But a good travel insurance policy should cover most medical treatment for a condition.